Project Description, Notes and Schedule

 In most cases, works-in-progress are delivered by public postal services, and therefore, materials must conform to the legal and policy requirements of those postal services.

-Participants are strongly encouraged to take documentary photographs and videos, and send them to the Project Coordinator.
+Participants are strongly encouraged to make and share documentary photographs and videos.
 At selected exhibitions, a slideshow/video will accompany the completed collages.

 Over the course of several months, people’s schedules change, sometimes suddenly, and in unforeseen ways.
 Project participants are encouraged to keep one another apprised of progress and delays.